 Disaster Recovery Plan Checklist

-1. Prepare your customers
+1. Prepare your end-users

 2. Identify business processes

-The first step in creating a BCDR plan is to identify all of your customer’s business processes.
+The first step in creating a BCDR plan is to identify all of your business processes.
 This includes not only what data is stored where, but can include individuals with critical knowledge that is not written down anywhere.

 For example, a company recently found that the only person with access to $190 million in company funds stored in a cryptocurrency account had died or disappeared.
 Another company found that the only user with a key to their account had forgotten the code, which cost them $30,000.
-What if there is only one user who knows how to create an invoice through the accounting system, and they are hit by a bus on the way into work?
+What if there is only one user who knows how to create an invoice through the accounting system, and they are hit by a bus on the way to work?

 3. Prepare for coming disasters if you are warned

-If you have sufficient warning of an oncoming disaster, and your client’s employees haven’t left to take care of their homes, there are steps you can take to protect your site before disaster arrives.
+If you have sufficient warning of an oncoming disaster, and your employees haven’t left to take care of their homes, there are steps you can take to protect your site before disaster arrives.

 If you know an extended lightning storm is coming, shut down and unplug major systems.
 Make sure you can recover them after the storm.
 If a flood is coming, shut down systems and get equipment up above expected flood levels.
 If a hurricane is coming, nail plywood over the windows.